Menu

 Email: Rosemond.Owens@bluecrossmn.com

-Mike Aylward, MD, FACP, FAAP
+Mike Aylward, MD, FACP, FAAP - President

 Dr. Aylward went to New York University School of Medicine and then completed his internal medicine and pediatric residency training at the University of Minnesota.
 He spent a year as chief resident at the Minneapolis VA Health Care System where he oversaw residents and ran teaching conferences.
 He currently is the Program Director for the Internal Medicine/Pediatrics residency program.
 His academic interests include the practical application of technology to patient care, medical education, advocacy, and writing.